rileyf128/Scheduler_Assignment/README.md

 Ruby on rails site that loads CSV data about work orders, technicians, and locations into a database and displays them in an HTML table.

+Using postgresql instead of sqlite3.

+Ruby version = 2.7.1

+Rails version = 6.1.3

+postgresql version = 1.1

+Puma version = 5.0

-Using postgresql instead of sqlite3. if rake tasks must be ran they are "rake create_location", "rake create_technician",and "rake create_workorder".
+rake tasks are "rake create_location", "rake create_technician",and "rake create_workorder".

 Idea:
 Load the CSV data into postgres tables.